Cantorolli/HackClubMHTMini-Game/README.md

 - HP system that gives you 2 chances to mess up
 - Goes presumably forever (unsure if I was supposed to account for int limit)
 - A Khezu from the hit series Monster Hunter
+- Only needs two buttons!
+(M1 and Space)

 Art and Code was done by yours truly,
 Monster Hunter&trade; on the other hand belongs to Capcom&trade; and I have no rights over it.